angelstreet/virtualpytest/docs_new/user/getting-started.md

 # Check if frontend is running
 curl http://localhost:3000

-# If not working, check logs in the terminal running launch_all.sh
+# If not working, check logs in the terminal running launch_virtualpytest.sh
 # Look for [FRONTEND] errors in colored output
 ```